 That’s because of our natural eye movements.
 We read from top to bottom and from left to right.
 This Google Heat Map clearly illustrates that search results closer to the top of the page and above the page fold receive the majority of clicks.

-5 tips to get your business to rank in the top 3 of Google Maps
+5 SEO Tips to Get Your Business to Rank in the Top 3 of Google Maps

-- Make sure your business name, address and phone number (NAP) is registered correctly and is exactly the same in Google as it is listed on your website.
+- Make sure your business name, address, and phone number (NAP) are registered correctly and are exactly the same in Google as it is listed on your website.
 Use the complete USPS-approved address information.
-And be sure you specify which geographic area you serve; specify nearby towns, zip codes or the radius.
+And be sure you specify which geographic area you serve; specify nearby towns, zip codes, or the radius.

 - Get your Google My Business listing verified.
 The process can take up to a couple of weeks; Google usually insists on mailing a postcard with a unique PIN to the physical address listed on your Google My Business profile to confirm verification.